 Maryland Sea Grant launched this monograph series on the Chesapeake Bay, entitled Chesapeake Perspectives, as a platform for scholars, researchers, and other experts to share their insights into the Bay's physical, biological, and cultural complexities, its mysteries and conflicts.

-Copies of Chesapeake Perspectives are available for $9.95 each for the first three volumes, and $12.95 for the fourth.
+Copies of Chesapeake Perspectives are available for $9.95 each for the first three volumes, and $12.95 for the fourth and fifth.
 A free review copy may be available to educators and others.
 Call for more information: 301-405-6376.